BNasmith/bnasmith.github.io/_posts/2020-05-24-The-Psalms-and-the-Present-Moment.md

 ---
 layout: post
-title:  "The Psalms and Christian Experience"
+title:  "The Psalms and the Present Moment"
 date:   2020-05-24
 categories: bible, theology, sermons
 ---